Jinwar: Kongra Star Formation and Aid for Women's Movement Organizations

-Kongra Star, also known as the Star Congress, is the confederation which serves as council to all Women’s groups in Rojava.
+Kongra Star, also known as the Star Congress, is the confederation which serves as council to all Women's groups in Rojava.
 The confederation was founded in 2005.
 “Star Congress is based on the voluntary union of democratic organizations, institutions, and democratic figures.
 It is a confederal women’s organization which organizes itself in the form of communes, assemblies, academies, cooperatives, foundations, associations, parties, etc.” Their goal is to bring awareness and recognition to the injustices women have faced for centuries in Rojava as well as other parts of Syria.
 The members of the Kongra Star give a voice to women who face oppression everywhere.

 Groups Associated with Women's Movement

 There are multiple female combat groups who have continuously worked at the forefront of conflict in Syria.
 There is no formal count of how many female soldiers are involved in the Syrian Civil War.
 However, an estimated 30% to 40% are assumed to be among the organizations involved in combat.
-There are multiple women’s combat groups which emerged out of this need for female representation.
+There are multiple women's combat groups which emerged from this need for female representation.

 PKK is one of the largest Kurdish military forces in Syria and contains one of the largest amount of female militants in the world.
 “The women’s military wing of the PKK, Yekîneyên Jinên Azad ên Star (YJA-Star), have challenged traditional gender roles and contributed to the idea of “democratic confederalism,” a term the PKK leader Abdullah Ocalan coined to highlight a move away from patriarchal nationalism.”

 YPJ is among these organizations that work with the Kongreya Star academy.
 There are members of Jinwar who are also part of another female-activist group called YPJ.
 YPJ stands for "Women’s Protection Units."
 The YPG and YJP use guerrilla warfare tactics to commit surprise attacks.

 Location

 The village of Jinwar is located in the western part of the ed-Derbasiah district in al-Hasakah canton in North Syria, close to "Kebaz hill" and near the villages of Karkand, Harba, Atishan and Kirwan.
-The commune is located in what is considered an “unstable region” due to Syria’s ongoing conflict with Turkey.
+The commune is located in what is considered an “unstable region” due to Syria's ongoing conflict with Turkey.
 Jinwar rests on the Syrian-Turkish border, making it an easy target for Turkish invasion.